sohamray1990/html-and-css/Section 3 - HTML/Notes.md

 Markup (Describing Content) - Literally the marks that an editor might make on a document to provide instructions or clarifications.

-Soham Ray (This is his name) <- Markup can be this, but which part of the document is it?
+Soham Ray (This is his name) <- Markup can be like this, but which part of the document is the name?
 It is only Soham or Ray or Soham Ray?

 <name> Soham Ray </name> <- We're marking up the document.
 These pieces have a name - TAGS.
 A Start Tag and an End Tag.